-Fay leaves hanging where her analysis takes us in terms of handling a patently bewigged Trump.
-“If there are no lessons here for us to learn, there are at least warning signs we might do well to register.”
+Fay leaves hanging, where her analysis takes us, a patently dewigged Trump: “If there are no lessons here for us to learn, there are at least warning signs we might do well to register.”
 Singer’s opening sentence registers the specter in characterizing The Vindication of the Rights of Woman as one of Wollstonecraft’s “most energetic rebukes” to “her own Trumpish king” but then moves on by moving back in time.
 What both Singer’s and Sigler’s essays share with Fay’s assessment is a “clear rebuke” to those who render the “impossibility” signified by Lacan’s “W/oman” into social policy by deriding women’s perspectives as lacking, demented, paranoid, insane.
-Thus, they concentrate on feminist textual poetics that they read as mobilizing this or that vector of non-phallic jouissance.
-For Singer, who reads The Wrongs of Woman; or Maria in the meandering, self-disseminating context of Letters Written during a Short Residence in Norway, Sweden, and Denmark, non-phallic jouissance is envisaged as ecstatic “smorging” between a female narrator and her environs.
-If the initial setting of Maria in an asylum literalizes patriarchy’s license to categorize her delusional and intertextual desires as psychotic, the I of Letters Written pens an explosive missive: “a love letter to a jouissance freed from” a “human object, the symbolic law of (Fanny’s) father, any singl[e] object, or indeed the notion of a discrete, self-enclosed object that would try to but fail to substitute for the lack at the heart of the phallus.”
-Developed scenes of intense “mutual masturbation” of a periodically gushing I in a sinuous, vaporous landscape reveals Wollstonecraft “at her most psychotic” and psychosis as harbinger of an ontologically-different subject—at once human and non-human because so fully entangled with her environs, or “something other than human altogether.”
-By contrast, Maria’s means of liberation take up the non-symbolic but writerly dimensions of jouissance.
-Desirous exchanges between Maria and Darnford in the asylum, conveyed via marginal comments circulated in and through Rousseau’s Nouvelle Heloise, materialize an erotics of paratextuality that exceeds heteronormative paradigms and protocols.
-“Such paratext is not a supplement to the proper symbolic but rather an instance of Real materiality of affect that alters the text and its symbolic function.”
+Thus, they concentrate on feminist textual poetics that they read as mobilizing this or that vector of nonphallic jouissance.
+For Singer, who reads The Wrongs of Woman; or Maria in the meandering, self-disseminating context of Letters Written during a Short Residence in Norway, Sweden, and Denmark, nonphallic jouissance is envisaged as ecstatic “smorging” between a female narrator and her environs.
+If the initial setting of Maria in an asylum literalizes patriarchy’s license to categorize her delusional and intertextual desires as psychotic, the I of Letters Written pens an explosive missive: “a love letter to a jouissance freed from” a “human object, the symbolic law of (Fanny’s) father, any single object, and the notion of a discrete, self-enclosed object that would try but fail to substitute for the lack at the heart of the phallus.”
+Developed scenes of “intense mutual masturbation” of a periodically gushing I in a sinuous, vaporous landscape reveals Wollstonecraft “at her most psychotic” and psychosis as harbinger of an ontologically-different subject—at once human and nonhuman because so fully entangled with her environs or “something other than human altogether.”
+By contrast, Maria’s means of liberation take up the nonsymbolic but writerly dimensions of jouissance.
+Desirous exchanges between Maria and Darnford in the asylum, conveyed via marginal comments circulated in and through Rousseau’s Nouvelle Heloise, materialize an erotics of paratextuality that exceeds heteronormative paradigms and protocols: “Such paratext is not a supplement to the proper symbolic but rather an instance of Real materiality of affect that alters the text and its symbolic function.”
 The cut-off-ness by death of Wrongs of Woman renders inconclusive how other Maria becomes through this instance of paratextual-sexuality (it hardly penetrates Darnford).
-But it places books into the natural environment so salient in shaping the self as a human-non-human amalgam, especially for an “être ecrivain.”
+But it places books into the natural environment so salient in shaping the self as a human-nonhuman amalgam, especially for an “être écrivain.”